 - What do you know about it?

-- What makes it similar to other items like it?
+- What makes it similar to other things like it?

-- The teacher awards the student points based on the traders’ enthusiasm, initiative, or other criteria.
+- The teacher awards the students points based on the traders' enthusiasm, initiative, or other criteria.

-- Track points on a board, in a book or other method that allows both the teacher and student to see how many points each child accrues.
+- Track points on a board, in a book or another method that allows the teacher and student to see how many points each child accrues.

-- Students can use their points to trade their item for another already in the exchange, or bank them for later use.
+- Students can use their points to trade their items for another already in the exchange or bank them for later use.

 Sample trading rules for students

 - Take only one of each of the different things you find.
 You will get the same points for 1 item as for 10.